onuriltan/GamesAdmin/README.md

 * ADMIN_PASSWORD="initial admin password"
 * JWT_SECRET="secret to parse jwt tokens"

-Also you need to create .env.development and .env.production files in the client folder to justify backend url's and social app id's on development and production, for example in .env.development;
+Also you need to create .env.development and .env.production files in the client folder to justify backend url's on development and production, for example in .env.development;

 ##### Vue Developemnt Environment
 * VUE_APP_AUTH_URL=http://localhost:5000/api/auth